 - The chance of allergic effects is raised in people who have a certain gene called HLA-B*5701.
-The doctor may check your child’s blood work before starting this drug.
-Talk with the doctor.
+Do not take this drug if you have the HLA-B*5701 gene.
+Your doctor will check you for this gene before you start this drug.
+Talk with your doctor.

 - It is used to treat HIV infection.